CANADA GOLDENROD

 Click on each photo thumbnail to enlarge.

-Found along roadsides, fields, prairies and other sunny areas, flowering in August and September.
-Common on floodplains at both Fontenelle Forest and Neale Woods.
+Found along roadsides, prairies, woodland openings or edges and other sunny areas, flowering in August and September.
+Common on floodplains and in uplands at both Fontenelle Forest and Neale Woods.
+By far, our most common goldenrod.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.